Vendor Contracts

 AI contract analysis

-Triggering analysis sends a capped set of contracts (vendor, dates, amount, status — up to ~30 contracts) to a procurement-advisor model that returns up to 10 insight cards:
+Triggering analysis sends your contract metadata (vendor, dates, amount, status) to a procurement-advisor model that returns up to 10 insight cards:

 Insight Field Description / Notes